HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 How pH Works and What it Tells You

 Soil pH influences plant growth through several factors.
 Those factors include soil bacteria, nutrient leaching, nutrient availability, toxic elements, and soil structure.
 These factors have equal importance.
 Yet, many gardeners tend to focus on nutrient availability.
+A soil pH in the right zone for a plant will make nutrients available to that plant.
+If there are nutrients, but the pH is too high or low, the plant will not be able to absorb the nutrients.

 Testing Your Soil pH